The Piano Discoveries Institute

 ensemble coachings, and practice time.

-Each day concludes with a master class.
+Each day concludes with a performance class.

 We build confidence by providing